matsud224/raspvisor/README.md

 $ make install
 ```

 Programs runs on a hypervisor startup are hard-coded in `src/main.c`.
+I confirmed that programs in `example` directory can be run on this hypervisor.
 In `example` directory, following programs are found.
 * test_binary : issues hypervisor call once.
 * echo : Mini-UART echo back (based on [raspberry-pi-os/lesson02](https://github.com/s-matyukevich/raspberry-pi-os/tree/master/src/lesson02))
 * mini-os : a simple operating system which has a process scheduler, interrupt handling and virtual memory support (based on [raspberry-pi-os/lesson06](https://github.com/s-matyukevich/raspberry-pi-os/tree/master/src/lesson06))